 Boards must ensure the following:

-TAA training programs include all training necessary for a trade-affected worker to be completely job ready for a specific occupation
+TAA training programs include all training necessary for a trade-affected worker to be completely job ready for a specific occupation.

 All TAA-approved training leads to a selected occupational goal and can be completed within the required TAA time frames.